inventhouse/statemachine/sled.md

 -----------
 Entering all these rules on the command-line can be tedious and without comments or other context, could be very hard to understand again.
 Thus, we can get rules from a file with `-f/--rules-file`.

-Rules are parsed from within blocks marked with `Named Rules:` and `Add Rules:` lines and a block can be closed with `End Rules`; any content outside the blocks is ignored.  `#`-style comments are also ignored; see [`statusparser.sled`](statusparser.sled)
+Rules are parsed from within blocks marked with `Named Rules:` and `Add Rules:` lines and a block can be closed with `End Rules`; any content outside the blocks is ignored.  `#`-style comments are also ignored; see [`statusparser.sled`](statusparser.sled) for some examples of how the rules are parsed.
+We can run the example like this:

+`> cat status.txt | ./sled -f statusparser.sled`

 All the `Named Rules:` and `Add Rules:` blocks will be coalesced so the named rules will be available to all add rules commands even if they were defined later in the file.

 Additionally, rules named on the command-line can override ones defined in the file and any added on the command-line will have higher precedence.
+For example, to see all the lines that the `DropAll` rule would've dropped, we can run:

+`> cat status.txt | ./sled -f statusparser.sled -r ":DropAll:T:::F:D> {i}"`

 To Do
 -----